mrwm/pin/README.md

 Start the app to create a new pin.

 - Enter the text you want to display in the notification.
 - There's a number in a semicircle  - that's the number of hours:minutes that the pin will wait for if snoozed.
 Tap it to change the time.
 - The semicircle acts as a slider and adjusts the snooze time.
 - Click the circular pin button to create your pin.

-- Nb. the small clock icon on the right will create the pin and immediately snooze it.
+- Click the small clock icon on the right will create the pin and immediately snooze it.

 ## Pin notifications